General Information

 Family Educational Rights and Privacy Act (FERPA)

-• The right to consent to disclosure of personally identifiable information contained in the student’s education records, except to the extent the FERPA authorizes disclosure without consent.
+- The right to consent to disclosure of personally identifiable information contained in the student’s education records, except to the extent the FERPA authorizes disclosure without consent.

-Students and parents/caregivers have the right to file a complaint about an alleged failure by the district to comply with the requirements of FERPA by contacting the U.S. Department of Education at the following address:
+Students and parent/guardian/caretakers have the right to file a complaint about an alleged failure by the district to comply with the requirements of FERPA by contacting the U.S. Department of Education at the following address:

 Family Regulation Compliance Office